alastria/DOME-blockchain_connector-dlt_interface/README.md

 - Create the Docker image of the component by using the Dockerfile at the root directory of the project.
 - Execute the image in a docker container.
 - The REST API will be available at http://localhost:8080/

+## Tweaking the component to connect to other blockchains
+If you are one of the DOME federated networks and want to configure the DLT Adapter to connect to your blockchain you need to:
+- Deploy the smart contract at https://github.com/alastria/DOME-blockchain_smart_contracts/tree/main in your blockchain network.
+- Change the contract address and ABI in `const.ts` to fit the one deployed in your network.

 # License
 - [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0)